Updated on June 28, 2021. Medical content reviewed by Dr. Joseph Rosado, MD, M.B.A, Chief Medical Officer

-January 01, 2006, Senate Bill 1085, effectively amended “The Oregon Medical Marijuana Act”, such that state-qualified patients who possess amounts of cannabis exceeding the new state guidelines, will no longer retain the ability to argue an “affirmative defense” of medical necessity, in case of a trial.
-However, patients in possession of medical cannabis in amounts compliant with state law, retain the ability to use an “affirmative defense”.
+“The Oregon Medical Marijuana Act”, such that state-qualified patients who possess amounts of cannabis exceeding the new state guidelines, will no longer retain the ability to argue an “affirmative defense” of medical necessity, in case of a trial.
+However, patients in possession of medical cannabis in amounts compliant with state law, retain the ability to use an “affirmative defense.”
 In addition, the amendment redefines “mature plants” to specifically include only those cannabis plants, that are more than 12 inches in height and diameter.
 And, established a state patient registry for those authorized to cultivate cannabis for qualified patients.

-In August 2001, a modification to the law requires that patients establish a bonafide physician relationship — “a physician who has established a physician/patient relationship with the patient … is primarily responsible for the care and treatment of the patients … has reviewed a patient’s medical records at the patient’s request, has conducted a thorough physical examination of the patient, has provided a treatment plan and/or follow-up care, and has documented these activities in a patient file.”
+In August 2001, a modification to state law requires that patients establish a bona fide physician relationship — “a physician who has established a physician/patient relationship with the patient … is primarily responsible for the care and treatment of the patients … has reviewed a patient’s medical records at the patient’s request, has conducted a thorough physical examination of the patient, has provided a treatment plan and/or follow-up care, and has documented these activities in a patient file.”

 June 06, 2013, Governor John Kitzhaber, officially added post-traumatic stress disorder (PTSD) to the list of approved qualifying medical marijuana conditions.

 August 14, 2013, HB 3460, created a state dispensary program, by allowing for the state licensing and regulation of medical marijuana facilities.

 March 19, 2014, Senate Bill 1531, allows local governments to restrict the operation of medical marijuana dispensaries, in addition to the moratoriums through May 01, 2015.